 Little Day Out: What led you to start Playland@Dawson?

 Eddy: We have been residents of Dawson for the past four years.
 Being parents of young children, we experience their boundless energy daily.
-There are plenty of excellent outdoor playground in the neighborhood, however we do understand that sometimes parents do want a place to sit and chill while the kids burn off their energy indoors before naptime.
+There are plenty of excellent outdoor playground in the neighbourhood, however we do understand that sometimes parents do want a place to sit and chill while the kids burn off their energy indoors before nap time.

 Instead of having to choose between letting the children stare at a 10-inch screen or chasing after their tails at the playground on a lazy weekend, Playland@Dawson offers slide, mini ball pit, cassia seed pool, pretend play, simple art and crafts while allowing parents to sit down and have their kids in sight.